Is Google Meet The Same As Google Duo?

 Pricing and plans

-There's no longer a separate pricing structure for Google Duo since it merged with Google Meet in June 2022.
+There's no longer a separate pricing structure for Duo since it merged with Google Meet in June 2022.
 Here's how Meet pricing works:

 • Free: Anyone with a Google account can use Google Meet for free.
-This includes features like one-on-one calls, group calls with up to 100 participants, basic screen sharing, video message, and live captions for smooth and engaging meetings.
+This includes features like one-on-one calls, group calls with up to 100 participants, basic screen sharing, video messages, and live captions for smooth and engaging meetings.

 • Google Workspace plans: For businesses and organizations that need more advanced features, Google Meet is included in various Google Workspace plans.
 These plans offer additional functionalities like: